What is Dentophobia?

 - Ask what tools they are using, what it’s being used for, and what you can expect to feel.
 A dentist’s office should be willing to explain everything in detail to you, and put you at ease.

-- One of my greatest fears at the dentist was having Novicane administered in order to have a procedure done.
+- One of my greatest issues at the dentist was the fear of needles — having Novicane administered in order to have a procedure done.
 The long needles they use can be terrifying.
 However, it was never painful for me — they administer a numbing gel before the Novicane.
 The fear was more closely associated with the discomfort of knowing a needle was being injected into my gums.
 For me, it helps to take some deep breaths and have them talk me through every step they’re taking, while I didn’t watch.
-If your fear is associated with seeing the needles, ask for them to be kept out of your eyesight and to be given warning before it is used.
+If your dental anxiety is associated with seeing the needles, ask for them to be kept out of your eyesight and to be given warning before it is used.
 It may also help you to familiarize yourself with the needles at a separate appointment, or even looking at photos online.
-This can help desensitize the fear.
+This can help desensitize your dental anxiety.

-- If you properly care for your teeth, you can lessen the number of times you need to see a dentist.
+- If you properly perform dental care, you can lessen the number of times you need to see a dentist.
 Flossing regularly also can save you discomfort as your gums won’t become irritated and bleed at your appointment.
 When you care for your teeth and don’t get cavities you can even avoid those Novicane needles!

 - Lastly, choose the right dentist for you.
 There are dentists who specialize and work with people with an extreme dental phobia.
 They will even meet you outside their offices and go the extra mile to make sure you are comfortable.
 Do your research & find a good fit for you.
 The last dentist I saw had an updated office with massage chairs!
 They had rooms with windows that overlooked bird-feeders and wild-life to distract you.
 I was so relaxed during my appointment that I experienced very little discomfort.